jfecher/ante-website/content/blog/safe_shared_mutability.md

 # Closing Notes

 This was my first blog post for Ante and I'm quite excited to share it with anyone reading.
-As far as I'm aware, when this is implemented Ante will be the first and only language with safe, aliasable mutability and unboxed types.
+This scheme will be the first step in making a language with safe, aliasable mutability and unboxed types more easily usable.
 If you found this at all interesting, please consider checking out the [github page](https://github.com/jfecher/ante) and/or joining [Ante's discord](https://discord.gg/NPJncGBAws) to discuss the language.
 The compiler is always open to contributions but I love just discussing the language with anyone who wants to as well.